1. Before the Proposal

 4. URA Approval

-When all of the necessary proposal elements are completed, the Financial Administrator will review the materials to ensure that they are appropriately assembled and will seek confirmation from the PI that it is ready for submission to URA for review.
+When all of the necessary proposal elements are completed, the Grants and Contracts Administrator will review the materials to ensure that they are appropriately assembled and will seek confirmation from the PI that it is ready for submission to URA for review.
 URA provides a list of requirements for what is required for various levels of review.
 The minimum items necessary to initiate any review are...

 - current COI disclosures on-file from all PIs and co-PIs